eitchtee/WYGIWYH/README.md

 [nwithan8](https://github.com/nwithan8) has kindly provided a Unraid template for WYGIWYH, have a look at the [unraid_templates](https://github.com/nwithan8/unraid_templates) repo.

-WYGIWYH and WYGIWYH--Procrastinate should be available on the Unraid Store.
-You need both for all features.
+WYGIWYH is available on the Unraid Store.
+You'll need to provision your own postgres (version 15 or up) database.

 ## Enviroment Variables